EDemerzel/personal-ubuntu-scripts/README.md

 This creates a new folder with:

 - `README.md` template with placeholders filled in
-- `LICENSE` file (MIT by default)
 - `<script-name>.sh`, `<script-name>.ps1`, or `<script-name>.py` executable with boilerplate and best practices
 - Automatically updates this README's script list

-## Contributing / personal notes
+## Contributing / internal notes

 - New scripts should follow the same folder-per-script pattern and include a minimal `README.md` explaining purpose, prerequisites, and usage.
 - Keep scripts idempotent where practical and avoid destructive defaults.
 - Prefer standard Ubuntu repositories/tools where possible; clearly call out any third-party sources.

-## Licensing
+## Usage and distribution

-Licensing may be defined per script folder (via a `LICENSE` file in that folder).
-Refer to each script's folder for its license and usage terms.
+These scripts are intended for internal business use.
+Distribution outside the organization should be reviewed and approved.